aff3ct/streampu/docs/Control Flow.md

 ### Finding the last subsequence

-Upon creation a pipeline must add pull and push tasks at the beginning the end of the sequences making up its stages (see [pipeline](Pipeline & Adaptor.md) and [sequence](Sequence & Subsequence.md) for the relationship between the two).
+Upon creation a pipeline must add pull and push tasks at the beginning and end of the sequences making up its stages (see [pipeline](Pipeline & Adaptor.md) and [sequence](Sequence & Subsequence.md) for the relationship between the two).
 For that purpose a depth-first search algorithm is used to traverse the digraph starting from the root of the sequence, marking every node on the path and returning the last node it passed through.
 This however can return incorrect nodes depending on the configuration of the sequence.